|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 10mm wide angle field of view equivalents

-I love the extra-wide field of view of the Canon 10-22mm lens, which has been indispensable for weather expeditioning.
+I love the extra-wide field of view of the Canon 10-22mm lens, which has been indispensable for storm photography.
 I was curious, though, what some of the images I took at 10mm would look like if I had used my other lenses, namely the 18-55mm and the 50mm.
 To accomplish this, I made a blank layered PSD (Photoshop) file with outlines drawn to represent the frame equivalents.
 I posted this file for download here so you can make the same comparisons to your images, if you happen to have the same lenses I do.
 To use this, resize your main image to 2000 pixels and paste it on the bottom layer.
 Then, you can move the middle layers to move the 18mm and 50mm frame boxes around.

 PSD FILE: 10mm, 18mm and 50mm field of view comparison